great-start/halolab_test_task/README.md

 ### Configuration
 ```
-# Api connects to cloud PostgreSQL database (ElephantSQL), which
+# Server connects to a PostgreSQL cloud database(ElephantSQL),
-# includes one table with 200 records.
+# which includes one table with 200 records.

-#
-# Api uses a local Redis Server.
+# Server also uses a local Redis Store.
-# So you may have to set up redis config in you local machine, if it is required.
+# So you may have to set up redis config on you local machine, if it is needed.
 # (This API takes default redis settings.
-Redis config inside .env file)
+Redis config and other - inside .env file)
 ```

 ### Running the app